sww1235/Pulse-Control/README.md

+# Pulse Control

-This script is designed to start and stop the Pulse Secure VPN client on OS x and does not allow it to start up on login automatically unless you choose to allow it to.
+This script is designed to start and stop the Pulse Secure VPN client on macOS and does not allow it to start up on login automatically unless you choose to allow it to.